ansible-community/project-template/docs/maintainer_guide.md

 > In the following sections, if the content is as simple as a few lines, put it in there, otherwise create separate files and refer to them from the sections.
 Add other sections if needed.

-## Communication

-Have questions or want to share feedback?
-See the [Community guide](community_guide.md)!

-## How to become a maintainer

-A PROJECTNAME maintainer is a contributor trusted by the community who makes significant and regular contributions to the project and who has shown themselves as a specialist in the related area.
-The maintainers have extended permissions in the project repository.

-A person interested in becoming a maintainer and satisfying the requirements may either self-nominate or be nominated by another maintainer.
-To nominate a candidate, create a GitHub issue in the relevant collection repository.

 ## Maintainer responsibilities

 Project maintainers provide feedback, responses, or actions on pull requests or issues in a reasonably timely manner.
 They can also update the project contributor and maintainer guidelines, in collaboration with the PROJECTNAME community and the other maintainers of the project.